Trapped By The Coronavirus Pandemic, Congress Tries New Ways Of Legislating From Home

 "They're opening up an emergency hospital here, will that bring more coronavirus cases to my area?"

-Those were some of the questions heard during a different kind of constituent event: a kid's Congressional town hall by telephone.
+Those were some of the questions heard during a different kind of constituent event: a kid's congressional town hall by telephone.
 Pennsylvania Democratic Rep. Mary Gay Scanlon recently hosted the event in an effort to try something new.

 "It's kind of a nice bright spot for us, and the kids who called in," Scanlon said.